GenXProject/GenX.jl/docs/src/User_Guide/model_input.md

 5. Generators\_data.csv: specify cost and performance data for generation, storage and demand flexibility resources.

 Additionally, the user may need to specify eight more **settings-specific** input files based on model configuration and type of scenarios of interest:
-1. Reserves.csv: specify operational reserve requirements as a function of demand and renewables generation and penalty for not meeting these requirements.
+1. Operational\_reserves.csv: specify operational reserve requirements as a function of demand and renewables generation and penalty for not meeting these requirements.
 2. Energy\_share\_requirement.csv: specify regional renewable portfolio standard and clean energy standard style policies requiring minimum energy generation from qualifying resources.
 3. CO2\_cap.csv: specify regional CO2 emission limits.
 4. Capacity\_reserve\_margin.csv: specify regional capacity reserve margin requirements.